 This is a former railway line that encircled Paris.
-It hasn’t been used since 1934 and now you can find wild flowers and fauna all around it.
-There are some sections opened to walkers (in the 12th, 13th, 15th and 16th arrondissements) that are accesible to everyone, including physicaly disabled people who can borrow available wheelchairs adapted for the terrain.
+It hasn’t been used since 1934 and now you can find wildflowers and fauna all around it.
+There are some sections opened to walkers (in the 12th, 13th, 15th and 16th arrondissements) that are accessible to everyone, including physically disabled people who can borrow available wheelchairs adapted for the terrain.

-Also a great place to enjoy with kids.
+Also, a great place to enjoy with kids.
 This is a promenade created along the left bank of the Seine river (it’s between Pont de l’Alma and the Musée d’Orsay).
-You can find floating gardens, exhibition areas, cafés, sport facilites and even playgrounds.
+You can find floating gardens, exhibition areas, cafés, sports facilities and even playgrounds.
 There are also containers that can be rented for parties or meetings.

 21. Promenade Plantée